MntCer/Rooc/working_notes.md

 We requires that all types, including structs, be defined explicitly with a name before they can be instantiated and used.

+## Dec 14

+### for access field expr

+Implementing a flattened path approach for field access can simplify the process.
+When encounter a field access expression like `a.b.c`, flatten it into a single path and resolve it in one go, rather than dealing with each field access individually.
+This requires maintaining context about the base struct and its nested field types.

 ## Target List